Davidson-Keith/GenericHostedConsoleApp/README.md

 https://www.code4it.dev/blog/dependency-injection-config-logging-in-console-application/

-Modified by myself to fill out Serilog setup, config, and usage.
+Modified by myself to:
+- Fill out Serilog setup, config, and usage.
+- Play with nested config settings.